Solosphere/solis-render/README.md

 # Solisphere - Portfolio

-Welcome to Solisphere, my multifaceted portfolio showcasing my work created using React, JavaScript, and CSS.
+Welcome to Solisphere, my portfolio showcasing my work created using React, JavaScript, and CSS.
 Explore various projects, learn more about me, and delve into my creative journey.

 ## About